OpenAiTx/OpenAiTx/projects/m1dugh/RosettaStonks/README-en.md

 ## Introduction

-RosettaStonks is a browser extension that allows one to add time and validate lessons on rosetta stone learning language platform.
+RosettaStonks is a browser extension that allows you to add time and validate lessons on the Rosetta Stone language learning platform.

-> RosettaStonks, and your rosetta stone goes stonks.
+> RosettaStonks, and your Rosetta Stone goes stonks.

 ## Install